 Do I need to register for VAT in the UK?

-Your business will need to register for VAT on a compulsory or voluntary basis, or it may be exempt altogether.
-It is essential to understand which category your business falls into and keep this under review to ensure that you continue to meet your tax obligations.
+Your business will need to register for VAT on a compulsory basis if it exceeds that VAT turnover threshold, or it may be exempt altogether.
+Given that the tax law in the UK is constantly evolving, it is essential to understand which category your business falls into and keep this under review to ensure that you continue to meet your tax obligations.

 When does compulsory VAT registration apply?

-It is a compulsory requirement that your business registers with HMRC for VAT if your turnover exceeded £85,000 (this is referred to as the “VAT threshold”) in the last 12 months or if you expect to reach this point in the next 30 days.
-Turnover should be calculated at the end of each month for the previous 12-month period.
+Following the Spring 2024 budget, the VAT threshold rose from £85,000 to £90,000 on 1st April 2024.
+This means that you must register with HMRC for VAT if your turnover exceeded £90,000 (this is referred to as the “VAT threshold”) in the last 12 months or if you expect to reach this point in the next 30 days.
+When determining whether you need to register, you will need to calculate your level of turnover at the end of each month for the previous 12-month period.

 When does voluntary VAT registration apply?

-If your business has a turnover below the VAT threshold, you can choose to register for VAT if you wish.
-Businesses may choose to register for VAT because of the advantages offered, including the ability to reclaim VAT on expenses paid.
+If your business has a turnover below the VAT threshold, you can choose to register for VAT on a voluntary basis.
+Your business may choose to register for VAT because of the advantages offered, including the ability to reclaim VAT on expenses paid.
 This can be especially advantageous for businesses that only supply zero-rated goods and services, as they can reclaim VAT without charging VAT to customers.

 Does all turnover count towards the VAT threshold?